SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFieldInfoListText/NSFieldInfoListText.md

 # NSFieldInfoListText

-Text string with a list of item choices - custom database field.
+Text string with a list of item choices* custom database field.